 Pleasure Garden is a listening garden.

-Visitors of all ages and backgrounds are enveloped by gentle sounds as they wander through the natural architecture of a garden, or sit a while and listen.
+Visitors of all ages and backgrounds are enveloped by gentle sounds as they wander through the natural architecture of a garden or natural environment, or sit a while and listen.
 Pleasure Garden fuses music, field recordings and technology to create a contemplative environmental experience.

 Pleasure Garden encourages attentiveness.
 Its meditative music attunes people to details of life cycles that often go unnoticed.
 Resonances emanate from plants.
 Birdsong and insect hum feel unusually present as the garden and its visitors are wreathed in subtle sound.
-Pleasure Garden intensifies an appreciation of gardens as places of discovery and delight.
+Pleasure Garden intensifies an appreciation of the natural world as a place of discovery and delight.

 Musically, it’s delicate, meticulously balanced to each place it visits, so that the sounds of the local habitat play a central role.
 The composition is spacious, blurring the lines between its own melodies and the surrounding ambiance.
 Some layers of Pleasure Garden’s composition are only triggered by movement, and float quietly across the space as visitors explore.

-The work is suitable for outdoor gardens or verdant places, as well as significant indoor gardens.
+The work is suitable for outdoor gardens, forests, woods or verdant places, as well as significant indoor gardens.

 Inspired by the story and music of Jacob van Eyck – the 17th-century Dutch musician, composer, improviser and nobleman – Pleasure Garden combines excerpts from his work, set within new music composed by Genevieve Lacey (Australia) and Jan Bang (Norway).